 Have you ever felt alone in a room full of people?

-Where you didn't feel comfortable sharing your ideas?
+Did you feel uncomfortable sharing your ideas?

 Safe spaces can help combat these experiences.